aws/aws-auto-scaling-custom-resource/README.md

     ]
 }
 ```

+Once you've viewed the scaling activity and verified scaling works, you can press Ctrl+C to stop the bash script.

 # License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.
+This sample code is made available under a modified MIT-0 license.
+See the [LICENSE](https://github.com/aws/aws-auto-scaling-custom-resource/blob/master/LICENSE) file.